veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 This error is reported when a non-function symbol is called as if it were a function.
 Remove the call, or replace the symbol with an actual function.

+### combinational_loop

+This error is reported when a combinational loop is detected, where the value of a signal depends on itself through purely combinational logic without any sequential element in between.
+The loop can be formed by `assign` declarations, `always_comb` blocks, function calls, or instantiated modules and interfaces.
+Break the loop by inserting a register (`always_ff`) on at least one path, or by restructuring the design so that the dependency chain terminates.

 ### cyclic_type_dependency

 This error is reported when two or more type definitions reference each other in a